-All prospective students will be asked to complete an application form to begin the registration process and pay a £50 non-refundable admission fee.
+All prospective students will be asked to complete an application form to begin the registration process.
 After the application is accepted, applicants will be asked to sit an entrance exam.
 Upon successfully passing the exam, students will be offered a place at the school.
 Currently, applications are only open to prospective year 7 students for September 2020 onwards.
-Our applications are limited to 36 per year, and class sizes restricted to a maximum of 20 students per class.
+Our applications are limited to 40 per year, and class sizes restricted to a maximum of 20 students per class.

-Students applying to Olive High will be required to sit a test, a Cognitive Abilities Test (CAT4) to establish their current level and to help us in determining baselines for pupils.
+Students applying to Olive High will be required to sit tests in English, Maths and Science to establish their current level and to help us in determining baselines for pupils.
 The test will assess the student’s ability to reason with and manipulate different types of material through a series of verbal, non-verbal, quantitative and spatial ability tasks.
 The test also helps the school pinpoint gifted and talented students.

-The test is a written multiple choice test (non-verbal) and pupils are required to bring in basic stationary (HB pencil, a rubber and sharpener).
+Pupils are required to bring in basic stationary (HB pencil, a rubber and sharpener) for the tests, which usually take place in the first term of their year 6 (we will write to you with the test date).
 The school will write to you within 8 weeks of taking the exam notifying you of the outcome.

 Our data mapping and survey of the local area showed that the majority of students in our community speak other languages at home, apart from English.
 Consequently, we will incorporate literacy in all subjects to raise the standard of English in our students.